 Microsoft has decided to make Windows 8 a central hub for your online social activities and networks.

+In order to start using the app, you just need to add your chat account to it.
 Currently, Messaging supports two services – Facebook and MSN.
 However, the app is still in preview stage, and is likely to garner support for other services like Google Talk, Yahoo!, etc., by the time Windows 8 launches.

 Following the design principles of Windows 8 apps, Messaging works in conjunction with the People app.